Philadelphia officers fatally shoot gunman who fired into crowd, teenager dead: Police

 "We're very early in this investigation right now.
 Obviously, this is Christmas morning.
 This is a terrible tragedy.
 This just speaks to the level of gun violence that continues to go on in our city," Philadelphia Police Sgt.
 Eric Gripp said.

 Two 24th district officers in a police wagon responded to a call around 12:20 a.m.
-Friday for a disturbance on the 3300 block of Emerald Street, described as a fight between neighbors, according to Gripp.
+Friday for a disturbance on the 3300 block of Emerald Street in Kensington, according to Gripp.

-Once on the scene, the officers saw a large crowd of 10 to 15 people gather outside and begin fighting.
+While the officers were on the scene attempting to diffuse the disturbance, police said additional family members exited their homes and formed a large crowd on the sidewalk and in the middle of the street.

-While the officers were trying to break up the crowd, police said a male in his 40s exited from a home and opened fire into the crowd.
+Police said the group began to escalate the situation by pushing and throwing punches at each other.

 "Both of those police officers in the 24th district wagon discharged at that male who was firing, striking him several times," Gripp said.